 The lines of communications are blurring as the marketing tool box expands.

-Back in the day (like pre-Google) the moat between advertising and public relations was clear: Advertising is to buy ads to get your message out; PR is to get exposure through the media or events.
+Back in the pre-Google days the moat between advertising and public relations was clear: Advertising is to buy ads to get your message out; PR is to get exposure through the media or events.

 A lot has changed thanks to the Internet.
-Today, anyone with a computer, tablet or smartphone can get their messages out (for the good or bad of society) without the middle man – the media outlet carrying your message.
+Today, anyone with a computer, tablet or smartphone can send messages out (for the good or bad of society) without the middle man – the media outlet carrying your message.

 While trained journalists (and I’m proud to have once been a reporter) are as needed as ever to decipher fake stories and determine facts, advancing technology and changing consumer media consumption provide an opportunity for companies and organizations to share their messages far and wide.